msimonborg/jbuilder-jpartial/README.md

 Notice that when using this method, we don't make any calls like `json.partial! 'post'` at any point to define the partial before using it.
 All of the partials are already defined in the initializer file.

-The advantage is even fewer renders and faster responses.
-The only real disadvantage is it bucks the regular Rails partial conventions.
+We've now cut our template renders down to only 1 from the original 2,550.
+The only real disadvantage is it bucks the regular Rails file structure conventions for partials.
 C'est la vie.

 #### How?
 Each method you call on `jpartial`  defines a Jbuilder method of the same name.
 The objects you will pass to that method are yielded to the block.
 Inside the block you can use plain old Jbuilder syntax.